 - We had a lot of school children ask to have photos with us – it might seem weird, but I suggest just embracing it!!
 When in Rome …

-It may sound like we dedicated too much time to Tokyo just based on the spread of nights, however there is so much to see and do in Tokyo, you will be surprised how quickly the days fill up.
-We also suffered from jet-lag for the first couple of days in Tokyo so it came in handy to have 4 nights in the one place to start with.
+It may sound like we dedicated too much time to Tokyo just based on the spread of nights, however there is so much to see and do that you will be surprised how quickly the days fill up.
+We also suffered from jet-lag (travelling from the UK) for the first couple of days in Tokyo so it came in handy to have 4 nights in the one place to start with.

-To read more on each location click on the links below.
+For more detail on each location, click through to the blog posts below.